Unpainted01mind/Programming-in-Assembly/README.md

 ### What is Assembly :-

-*Assembly is a low level language which is desgined for a specific processor , X-86 in this case.
+*Assembly is a low level language which is designed for a specific processor , X-86 in this case.
 It is one step higher than machine language which is the closest to the computer hardware.
 We use symbols (Mnemonics) instead of machine code in Assembly hence it is also known as a symbolic language .
 For example, ADD instruction is used to add two numbers.*